graphiti-api/graphiti/js/installation.md

 If using `yarn`:

 {% highlight bash %}
-$ yarn add jsorm isomorphic-fetch
+$ yarn add spraypaint isomorphic-fetch
 {% endhighlight %}

 If using `npm`:

 {% highlight bash %}
-$ npm install jsorm isomorphic-fetch
+$ npm install spraypaint isomorphic-fetch
 {% endhighlight %}

 Now import it: